testingillusions/cleandataproject/codebook.md

         - STANDING
         - LAYING

-All 66 feature columns are the mean of the sub groups Subject->Activity calcualted by using the summeans() function.
+All 66 feature columns are the mean of the sub groups Subject->Activity calculated by using the summeans() function.

-All columns has the same defination as the originating fullgalaxyactivities_df dataframe from above.
+All columns have the same definition as the originating fullgalaxyactivities_df data frame from above.